slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Whenever you find yourself on the defensive and in trouble, the greatest danger is the impulse to overreact.'*

 <!--
+> *'Never interrupt your enemy when he is making a mistake.' -- Napoleon*

 - In essence, for a change to occur, you must apply more energy to the system than is extracted by the system.

 play to win, not hoping to make it, or why are you doing it? committed to win